Fraser-Fort George Regional Hospital District

 Funding for hospital expansions and improvements comes from various sources:

-• Provincial government: allocates funds through specific capital projects and operational budgets
+• Provincial government allocates funds through specific capital projects and operational budgets

-• regional hospital districts: contribute up to 40% of the capital costs through direct contributions from operating budgets, reserves or borrowing
+• regional hospital districts contribute up to 40% of the capital costs through direct contributions from operating budgets, reserves or borrowing

-• health authorities: contribute through their operational budgets and partnerships with third parties like health care foundations and community groups
+• health authorities contribute through their operational budgets and partnerships with third parties like health care foundations and community groups

-Impacts to property taxes
+Impacts to property taxes from the UHNBC project

-The Fraser-Fort George Regional Hospital District creates 15 year long-term Financial Plans, which are shared on this website for anyone to review.
-Funds have been accumulated for this hospital expansion, and other infrastructure projects, for the past 10 years.
-The capital reserve fund balance is $73.4 million (as of July 31, 2024).
+The Fraser-Fort George Regional Hospital District creates 15 year long-term financial plans.
+Funds have accumulated for the UHNBC expansion, and other infrastructure projects, for the past 10 years.
+The capital reserve fund balance was $73.4 million (July 2024).
+Additional funding will come from property taxes, borrowing and investment income and the increase to property taxes is expected to be under 3% over the term of borrowing.

 Improving patient care

 The existing UHNBC facility, built in 1958 with additions in 1978 and 2003, no longer meets the needs of the growing region.
 The population of Prince George alone has increased by more than 400% since the 1961 Census.
 The healthcare facility capacity has not kept up to population growth.
+The planned expansion will: